+Preservice Teacher: Date:

-Preservice Teacher: Cooperating Teacher: School: College Supervisor: Date: Visit #: Grade Level: Subject:
+Cooperating Teacher: Visit #:

+School: Grade Level:

+College Supervisor: Subject:

 Please complete the assessment below.
 Note that this is not an exhaustive list of performance standards.
-Please refer to the Goshen College Alignment Matrix and Student Teaching Rubric for assistance with performance standards.
+Please refer to the final evaluation form for additional, content-specific criteria that align with these performance standards.
+Also, be sure to direct some comments toward the candidate's articulated goal.